QPI 2020 National Virtual Conference Sessions

 Join Strategic Communications Advisor Kathy Bonk for this fun, interactive session to explore creative ideas and provide useful tips for making presentations, getting positive media coverage, sharing success stories and reaching important audiences.
 Come share your experiences and brainstorm ways to spread the word about quality parenting to help children and teens.

-Fostering Health: Medical Concerns and Cures for Kids in Care (Coming Soon)
+Fostering Health: Medical Concerns and Cures for Kids in Care (Now Playing!)

 Facilitated By: Dr. Heather Forkey